Last updated: April 3, 2023

 Getting to the Blue Mountains from Sydney is much easier than you may think.
-Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, train, as well as by bus (or coach).
+Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, by train, as well as by bus or coach.

 Let’s go through the various transport options in a bit more detail, so you can work out how best to get to the Blue Mountains.

 Travel to the Blue Mountains by Car